-There’s no guidebook for solving racism in 2020.
-However, there are multiple insightful resources, published throughout the past century, that will help non-Black people understand the history behind the current movement, as well the roles they can assume moving forward.
+There’s no guidebook for solving racism in 2021.
+However, there are multiple insightful resources, published throughout the past century, that will help non-Black people understand the history behind the movement, as well the roles they can assume moving forward.
 Fiction and nonfiction works by authors of colour stitch a tapestry of pain, injustice, and action that both somber and inspire the reader towards progress.

 These are ten essential books that all non-black people should be reading right now about race.